astronomer/docs/learn/airflow-params.md

 ### TriggerDagRunOperator

-The [TriggerDagRunOperator](cross-dag-dependencies.md#triggerdagrunoperator) is a core Airflow operator that allows you to start a DAG run from within another DAG.
+The [TriggerDagRunOperator](cross-dag-dependencies.md#triggerdagrunoperator) is a core Apache Airflow® operator that allows you to start a DAG run from within another DAG.
 You can use the TriggerDAGRunOperator `conf` param to trigger the dependent DAG with a specific configuration.

 The DAG below uses the TriggerDagRunOperator to trigger the `tdro_example_downstream` DAG while passing a dynamic value for the `upstream_color` param via the `conf` parameter.
 The value for `upstream_color` is passed via a [Jinja template](templating.md) pulling the return value of an upstream task via [XCom](airflow-passing-data-between-tasks.md#xcom).